NetCoreApps/Chinook/README.md

 - `DEPLOY_KEY` - SSH private key used to remotely access deploy server/app host
 - `LETSENCRYPT_EMAIL` - Email address for LetsEncrypt TLS certificate generation

-`CR_PAT` and `DEPLOY_KEY` should be treated as highly confidential, but for the rest, we used the following values.
+`CR_PAT` and `DEPLOY_KEY` should be treated as highly confidential, but for the rest, we used the values below.

 Secrets can be added using the [GitHub CLI](https://cli.github.com) or GitHub UI to add [repository secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) used by the GitHub Actions, e.g: